Spruce Creek High School: IB Program

 Spruce Creek offers the International Baccalaureate Diploma Programme.
 The program was established on July 3, 1989.
 As of the 2009–2010 school year, it is the largest IB school in North America, and number three in the world, based on the number of IB exams administered.

 Academy of Finance

 The Academy of Finance exposes students to the financial services industry.
-Students should be comfortable with numbers and have a strong desire to excel.
-People who are good game players and are willing to adhere to high ethical and moral standards are well suited for business and financial professions.
-Through enrollment in the Academy of Finance students are prepared with the analytical, mathematical and verbal skills needed in higher education and the financial services industry.

 The Academy of Information Technology and Robotics

 The Academy of Information Technology and Robotics, also known as AITR, is designed to introduce high school students to the rapidly expanding digital and technological workplace and to the wide variety of career opportunities that it offers.
 Students take courses in programming, database administration, web design, digital design, PC repair and networking.
 Also offered are courses in Game and Simulation Design and Engineering.

 The AITR Academy acts as its own "school inside of a school."
 There are no bells, and students are allowed to roam between the Academy classrooms to visit specific teachers for help in any specific subject area.
 Students participate in group challenges divided into hexmesters, which encompass core subjects.
 Students use the mornings to focus on their core work, and spend the afternoons working on their technology class, one of the courses listed above.
 Also available is a Robotics program.
 The AITR program is the sponsor of FIRST Robotics Competition Team 2152.